 Scotland appears to be the first in the UK to head towards the 0% landfill target.
 By 2020, as part of their Zero Waste Regulations, Scotland have placed a landfill ban on municipal biodegradable waste.
 It is likely then that Northern Ireland and the rest of Britain will follow this trend soon after 2020.

 However, there seems to be a long way to go before Britain reaches a 0% landfill target.
 In 2016, food waste rates were intended to be cut by 5% before 2016; although this target was set, food waste actually rose by 4.4% between 2012 and 2015.
 The question still remains then, how will the UK achieve a landfill target that is set at 0%?
-Together with Reconomy, providers of domestic and commercial waste skip hire, we evaluate whether this seemingly optimistic target can ever be achieved:
+Together with Reconomy, specialist providers of waste management, we evaluate whether this seemingly optimistic target can ever be achieved:

 How to define zero waste to landfill